chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 <aside><p><code>autoprefixer -i</code> to run <em>Autoprefixer</em> from the command line.</p></aside>

-Fortunately there’s a great tool that plugs into *Can I Use*’s API: *[Autoprefixer](https://github.com/ai/autoprefixer "Autoprefixer")*.
+Fortunately there’s a great tool that plugs into *Can I Use*’s API: *[Autoprefixer](https://github.com/ai/autoprefixer "Autoprefixer"){:rel="external"}*.
 In short, it "[parses] CSS and add[s] vendor prefixes to rules by Can I Use".
 That gets rid of the headache of updating vendor prefixes to match my arbitrary set of browser support rules, and I don’t even have to write them in my CSS anymore. *Very* convenient... but not the perfect solution; I still have to manually run this command whenever I want to compile.

 --------